 - Add the sesame oil and green onions.

 Disclosure: I was not compensated by FungusAmongUs for this post.
-I received some mushrooms to try and all opinions and entirely my own.
+I received some mushrooms to sample and all opinions and entirely my own.